josephnhtam/live-streaming-server-net/docs/docs/getting-started.md

 **With FFmpeg**

-Assume you have a media file at `input_file`, which could be in formats like mp4, wmv, etc. To publish it as a live stream using FFmpeg, execute the following command:
+Assuming you have a media file at `input_file`, which could be in formats like mp4, wmv, etc. To publish it as a live stream using FFmpeg, execute the following command:

 ```
 ffmpeg -re -i <input_file> -c:v libx264 -c:a aac -f flv rtmp://localhost:1935/live/demo